How does the IEA contribute to international efforts to address climate change?

 The Agency’s focus on environmental issues has increased steadily.
 Energy extraction and use have produced the lion’s share of man-made greenhouse gases – especially CO2 – that cause unwanted climate change.
 The IEA has worked energetically to analyse and interpret the technology and policy options that may be implemented to mitigate climate change at least possible cost.
 The Agency also produces an annual statistical report on CO2 Emissions from Fuel Combustion.
 Work is underway on climate-friendly technologies, with research on topics as diverse as renewable energy, energy efficiency and new carbon-capture and storage (CCS) technologies.
 Intellectual ground was broken with work on “energy indicators” – an approach which permits a more sophisticated appraisal of energy use and CO2 emissions.

-The IEA has done seminal research on the development of emissions trading and project-based mechanisms for the Kyoto Protocol and any subsequent global framework agreement, as well as collecting and analysing national policies implemented by member countries.
+The IEA has done seminal research on the development of emissions trading and project-based mechanisms, as well as collecting and analysing national policies implemented by member countries.
 Work also continues in the IEA on the wider issue of energy and sustainable development.
 The Agency contributes to analysis and policy recommendations supporting all three pillars of sustainable development: economic, social and environmental.